 - Carl Jenson (Salix purpurea)

 Willow Cultivation Creating Wildlife Habitats

 Planting and growing Willow in the area will naturally attract and support new species of wildlife to this location.
 After cropping each year, the sunlight from the coppicing will help other plants to germinate and flower at the ground-level; this will attract further insect life.
 As the Willow trees grow birds will also use the taller, dense growth for shelter and nesting.

 Creating different levels of shade and vegetation density, giving a wide variety of habitat niches (previously unseen on the farm); which will soon be filled by a diversity of plants and other creatures.

 Water Conservation – Ecological Benefits of Growing Willow

-The new Willow plantation will also aid in water retention for the farm; reducing run-off from the land and helping to stabilise the ground.
-Eliminating the need for additional water management and major landscaping on the field.
+The new Willow plants will also aid in water retention for the farm; reducing run-off from the land and helping to stabilise the ground.
+Eliminating the need for added water management and major landscaping on the field.